 As an expert in divorce law, I guide your discussion so that your decisions can be included in a formal Massachusetts divorce separation agreement, but all decisions are ultimately yours.
 This process gives you practice in discussion and decision-making that prepare you to work together, e.g., as parents, after divorce.
 As an attorney mediator, I prepare the legal papers reflecting your decisions so that a Massachusetts probate court judge can approve the agreement and issue the divorce decree.

-When you contact me, I ask you a number of questions to see if your case is ready to start divorce mediation.
-If you have already agreed with your spouse on mediation, we set up an appointment, typically within a week to 10 days, for our first session.
-Sometimes I talk on the telephone to your spouse, in addition to you, before our first session so that both of you are on the same page in terms of the process and neither of you feels as if one spouse has a closer relationship to me.
+When you contact me, my assistant or I will ask you a few questions about your situation, describe the mediation process, and try to answer any questions you might have.
+I will then email you further information about moving forward with the process, which you can share with your spouse.
+The email will also contain a link to my appointment calendar, where you and your spouse can pick a time that works for you.
+Sometimes my assistant or I talk on the telephone to your spouse, in addition to you, before our first session so that both of you are on the same page in terms of the process and neither of you feels as if one spouse has a closer relationship to me.
 As a mediator, I am neutral, helping you with the process and not favoring either one of you as we address the practical terms of the separation agreement.

 The first mediation session usually lasts 2 to 3 hours.
-During this time, we complete your financial statements, which list your income, expenses, assets, and debts.
-These financial statements provide a basis for dividing assets and debts and for calculating child support, and alimony, if applicable.
-We then start addressing the issues that are common to many divorce cases (division of property, health insurance, taxes, parenting plan, etc.) as well as any particular concerns you have.
+During this time, we complete your court-required Financial Statements, which list your income, expenses, assets, and debts.
+We then discuss ways of dividing assets and debts and calculating child support and alimony, if applicable.
+We address the issues that are common to many divorce cases (division of property, health insurance, taxes, parenting plan, etc.) as well as any particular concerns you have.
 We will tackle these one-by-one, customizing the agreement to fit your needs.

 Call divorce attorney mediator Julia now at 413-253-7484, and she can discuss your case with you and explain how mediation can save you time, money, and stress compared to other divorce processes.